Research and knowledge exchange

 There is a guide to Intellectual Property Rights available through the Research and Knowledge Exchange webpages.

-If you think that your research has commercial potential or you have an idea or opportunity that might be suitable for exploitation, you can find out more about the support available to you from Research & Enterprise Services or The Sussex Innovation Centre.
+If you think that your research has commercial potential or you have an idea or opportunity that might be suitable for exploitation, you can find out more about the support available to you from Research & Innovation Services or The Sussex Innovation Centre.

-What funding opportunities are available for research staff?
+What funding opportunities are available for ECRs?

 How does the Peer Review Process Work?